fuzz/remote/blog/plastic.markdown

 talking about the days of hustlers getting contracts and then trying to staff them with whatever bodies they can find.
 This is 2014--2015 some places already--we have GitHub, Stack Overflow, job boards for distributed teams, massive numbers of contributors to open source projects.
-Today quality remote workers and companies can find each other and evaluate each other directly.
+Today quality remote workers and companies can and evaluate each other directly.

 The way I see it a lot of this comes down to synchronous versus asynchronous communication.
 We started with synchronous communication as it was natural and it has a lot of useful properties.
 We